 Unlike batteries, supercapacitors charge almost instantaneously and last much longer than batteries.
 Their biggest drawback, preventing them from being the popular choice, is the amount of energy that is able to be stored within them.
 Right now, supercapacitors only store a fraction of the power of a traditional battery, but scientists are working hard to find a way around this problem.

 Today’s supercapacitors commonly use graphene, a carbon nanomaterial to create electrodes.
-But making graphene costs up to $2000 per gram.
+But making graphene with hemp based carbon nanosheets costs up to $2000 per gram.

 LEGAL HEMP MEANS MORE HEMP RESEARCH

 With the passing of the Farm Bill — making industrial hemp a lawful agricultural commodity in the United States — hemp research is ready to take a big leap.
 Someday, we could be driving hemp-powered cars and using phones that are powered by hemp!